academe/SagePay-Integration/README.md

     // A status of "Ok" means the transaction was successful.
     // A number of validation errors can be captured and linked to specific submitted
     // fields (more about that in a bit too).
+    // In future gateway releases there may be other reasons to redirect, such as PayPal
+    // authorisation.
     // ...
 }

+// Statuses are listed in `AbstractTransaction` and can be obtained as an array using the static
+// helper method:
+// AbstractTransaction::constantList('STATUS')

 echo "Final status is " . $payment_response->getStatus();

 if ($payment_response->isSuccess()) {
     // Payment is successfully authorised.
+    // Store everything, then tell the user they have paid.
 }
 ~~~